 Happiness and contentment are popular topics nowadays I feel.
-We are generally an unhappy society, and so this question of what helps us to happy, or satisfies us, is important.
+We are generally an unhappy society, and so this question of what helps us to be happy, or satisfies us, is important.
 Also important is the question of what is making us so UNhappy (probably a topic for another blog post).

-What I’ve learned over the years, with all the ups and downs and nonsense I’ve seen and dealt with is that every one’s situation is so different.
+What I’ve learned over the years, with all the ups and downs and nonsense I’ve seen and dealt with is that everyone’s situation is so different.
 In addition, each of us has our own barometer and our own expectations from life.
-Those factors affect ultimately how we feel each day, and our level of contentment in our lives.
+Those factors affect ultimately how we feel each day and our level of contentment in our lives.

 What follows in this post is not some crazy philosophical breakthrough; it’s a story of how I’ve come to experience contentment and some realizations I’ve made a long the way.
 I believe that hearing each other’s stories not only gives us a sense of hope and “oh, it’s not just me”, but also inspires us to find peace in knowing that we aren’t alone and that it is possible to attain the contentment and happiness that we seek.

 For anyone new to this site, I’m single, have had a ton of first dates, failed dates, weird situationships, and disappointments.
 I’ve always taken breaks at random intervals in order to regain my sanity, re-balance myself, and find some perspective.
 However, after each interval, I end up feeling like I need to get back out and try again, because without trying how do you find your person, right?
 Right?

 A couple of years ago, I was on an extended dating break and there was no sign of it dissipating.
 Usually, I would get restless and start (swiping), but this time I had zero desire to do so.
 I realized that for the first time in a loong time, I was perfectly content with where I was.
 I was content with work; I was happy with friends and family; I had a routine down that kept me busy and I was traveling all over the world like a crazy person.
 My fear was that if I started dating again, I’d lose this feeling.